IamGianluca/blog-old/_posts/2021-06-19-the-benefits-of-kaggle.md

 Nowadays, to be competitive in a Kaggle challenge, it is not sufficient to use out-of-the-box solutions.
 Instead, competitors often merge ideas from recent research papers or even create entirely new methods later published.

 The competition in every Kaggle competition is so fierce that recently released models and tools are immediately tested.
 This is a great way to gain an understanding of how generalizable are the results of research papers.

+## Conclusion

+In summary, Kaggle is a positive-sum game for society and an excellent investment of your time if you're interested in becoming a better data scientist and stay up to date.
+I hope more people join this vibrant and welcoming community.